 - 1. Assessing the requirements for the excursion. - 2.
 Booking the transport and venue(s). - 3.
-Informing parents/guardians, at least two weeks prior, of the details of the planned excursion and the cost. - 4.
+Informing parents/guardians, at least two weeks prior, of the details of the planned excursion and the cost if it is outside a regular excursion. - 4.
 Requesting adult participation in the excursion, clearly stating if it is appropriate for other siblings to attend. - 5.
-Collecting completed permission forms and excursion fee, if required, for each child participating in the excursion. - 6.
+Collecting completed permission forms and excursion fee (if outside regular excursion), if required, for each child participating in the excursion. - 6.
 Arranging for a suitably equipped first aid kit, mobile phone and sunscreen (if required) to be taken on the excursion. - 7.
 Notifying parents/guardians immediately of any change, or delay to the proposed excursion. - 8.
-Ensuring child/educator ratios, as per the regulatory requirements are met for children not participating in the excursion.
+Ensuring child/educator ratios, as per the regulatory requirements are met for children not participating in the excursion. - 9.
+If the excursion is an approved regular excursion, making sure the families have all signed an excursion form and the enrolment form. - 10.
+Making sure all Risk Assessments are completed and include Transportation information as apart of the assessment